Did you hear the news?

 You can see the airplane inspired touches throughout, like the turbine air vents and metal ring gages.

-Of course the Stinger has the UVO3 Infotainment system I love with the geofencing, curfew alert, and parking minder.
+Of course the Stinger has the UVO3 Infotainment system that you can control on the 8″ touch screen.
+I love the geofencing, curfew alert, and parking minder.
 I can never recall where I have parked, so I always appreciate this feature.

 The back has a wide sportback hatch, which allows for 23.3 cubic feet of space.
 With the seats down, which split 60/40, there is 40.9 cubic feet of space.